User Guide

 How does opportunity auto-generation work?

-Every hour (and after bulk imports), Clarion runs a clustering job that uses vector similarity to group related insights.
+Every hour (and after bulk imports), Clarion runs a clustering job that uses AI similarity to group related insights.
 When 3+ similar signals from different customers describe the same need, a new opportunity is created with an AI-generated title, description, and priority score.
 Existing opportunities are automatically updated when new matching signals arrive.

 What happens when a GitHub PR linked to a spec is merged?